emmanuelonah/react-multiselector/README.md

 2. Workers can't run `eval` or similar. `getMDXComponent` evaluates the bundled code using `new Function`.

-One workaround to this is to put your mdx-bundler related code in a different environment and call that environment from within the Cloudflare worker.
+One workaround to this is to put your react-multis related code in a different environment and call that environment from within the Cloudflare worker.
 IMO, this defeats the purpose of using Cloudflare workers.
 Another potential workaround is to use WASM from within the worker.
 There is [`esbuild-wasm`](https://esbuild.github.io/getting-started/#install-the-wasm-version) but there are some issues with that package explained at that link.
-Then there's [`wasm-jseval`](https://github.com/maple3142/wasm-jseval), but I couldn't get that to run code that was output from `mdx-bundler` without error.
+Then there's [`wasm-jseval`](https://github.com/maple3142/wasm-jseval), but I couldn't get that to run code that was output from `react-multis` without error.

 If someone would like to dig into this, that would be stellar, but unfortunately it's unlikely I'll ever work on it.